 There’s a choice of places to eat around the shores of Loch Fyne - the original Loch Fyne Oyster Bar, the Tree Shop, Fyne Ales and the Cairndow Stagecoach Inn.
 Inveraray is 20 minutes away, with many shops and restaurants.

 The cottage is simply finished, but most importantly, it is warm and comfortable.
 It is perfect to come home after a day out to fire up the wood burning stove and enjoy a meal at the table, complete with mountain views.

-You are deep in the glen and surrounded by the mountains, no surprise then that you are out of reach of mobile phones, television – and broadband.
-This is the complete digital detox experience – and is all the better for it.
+You are deep in the glen and surrounded by the mountains, no surprise then that you are out of reach of mobile phones and television.
+From August 2021 there is wi-fi at the cottage.
 You may well arrive with stress – but you’ll not be taking it home with you.
 This is a holiday for watching DVD’s, playing cards, board games or puzzles, or reading.
 Deeply relaxing.

 Glen Fyne Cottage is available all year.
 Short breaks are welcome.

 Ardkinglas Woodland Garden - Enjoy a complimentary visit